YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The most valuable promise a clinic can make before surgery is not a dramatic guarantee.
 It is a commitment to careful assessment, conservative planning when needed, responsible refusal when surgery is not wise, and direct surgical responsibility.

 There is another clear promise that matters to me.
-If the patient is not a good candidate today, the clinic should say so clearly.
-A postponed surgery is sometimes a better outcome than a fast operation with poor long-term logic.
+If the patient is not a good candidate today, the clinic needs to say so clearly.
+A postponed surgery is sometimes a better outcome than a fast operation with poor long term logic.

 No clinic can guarantee perfect growth in every graft, in every person, in every scalp condition.
 Hair transplantation is a medical procedure, and the final result depends on many biological and technical factors.